 Best signup bonus: Chase Freedom Flex℠

-There’s no contest here: the Chase Freedom Flex℠ offers a $200 signup bonus after you spend $500 in your first 3 months of account opening, plus your earn 5% cash back at grocery stores on up to $12,000 in the first year.
-Combine the two and you get a $800 back during the first year.
+There’s no contest here: the Chase Freedom Flex℠ offers a $200 signup bonus after you spend $500 in your first 3 months of account opening, plus you earn 5% cash back at grocery stores on up to $12,000 in the first year.
+This does not include purchases made at Walmart or Target.
+Combine the two and you get a $200 back during the first year.
 The Citi® Double Cash Card, on the other hand, offers no signup bonus at all.